-Learning from Leaders or Followers in Temporary Teams: The Varying Effects of Partner Exposure by Team Member Role
+Learning in Temporary Teams: The Varying Effects of Partner Exposure by Team Member Role

 Keywords: temporary teams, partner exposure, team familiarity, hierarchy, health care